cloudflare/cloudflare-docs/content/workers/configuration/environment-variables.md

 ## Background

-Attach text strings and JSON values as environment variables to your Worker.
+Environment variables are a type of binding that allow you to attach text strings or JSON values to your Worker.
 Environment variables are available on the [`env` parameter](/workers/runtime-apis/handlers/fetch/#parameters) passed to your Worker's [`fetch` event handler](/workers/runtime-apis/handlers/fetch/).

 Text strings and JSON values are not encrypted and are useful for storing application configuration.